Here’s some links you will find useful if you’re searching for information about religious instruction in NZ Primary Schools.

 Churches Education Commission

-The Churches Education Commission is the main provider of religious instruction courses in New Zealand Primary Schools.
+The Churches Education Commission (now rebranded to “Launchpad“) is the main provider of religious instruction courses in New Zealand Primary Schools.
 They have members of affiliated churches going into hundreds of schools throughout New Zealand every week running their courses.
 Their courses have been described by Victoria University Professor of Religious Studies, Paul Morris, as “inappropriate and likely objectionable” to secular, non-Christian and non-evangelical parents and students.
 A 2013 review of their Australian “Religion in Life” programme (sometimes used here) by Professor Marion Maddox of MacQuarie University said that the programme has become “increasingly evangelical”.

 New Zealand Educational Institute (NZEI)